Towards a Non-Binary View of IPv6 Adoption: Introduction

 \textbf{Contributions:} The first contribution of this paper is to \emph{re-frame IPv6 deployment in non-binary terms}.
 Rather than simply asking, ``is IPv6 possible?'', we measure how much traffic is actually IPv6?
 Following Metcalfe's Law~\cite{metcalfe_metcalfes_2013}, value in networking is not a function of \emph{me}, but a function of \emph{us}---me and those with whom I interact.
 Our non-binary view of IPv6 adoption leads us to the more nuanced question of \emph{how often do users and services interact using IPv6}, beyond the prior: is it possible for a user or service to use IPv6 at all.
 This re-framing is of growing importance as IPv6 support grows, since the binary ``is it possible'' view no longer gives new insight since the answer is almost always ``yes''.
 A practical benefit of understanding IPv6 transition today is to help evaluate the importance today's markets built around IPv4 scarcity, such IPv4 marketplaces~\cite{livadariu_first_2013,prehn_when_2020} and Amazon's 2023 shift to charging for IPv4 addresses~\cite{barr_new_2023,khan_amazon_2024}.

 To develop this non-binary view, our second contribution is to design measurements to consider ``how much IPv6'' from three different perspectives.
 For \emph{users}, how much of their traffic is actually IPv6?
-Which services that they regularly use are IPv4 laggards, holding back IPv6 from 100\%?
+Which services that they regularly use lag with only IPv4 support, holding back IPv6 from 100\%?
 For \emph{services}, how complete is a website's support of IPv6?
 How many of its embedded resources are available over IPv6, and which widely used resources remain IPv4-only?
 For \emph{cloud providers}, what fraction of tenants support IPv6?
 While all clouds offer IPv6 support, do they differ in how easily it can be enabled?

 Our final contribution is the results of these measurements.
-We conduct a user study, finding large variation in IPv6 traffic by residence and by day, driven by human activity and showing a clear diurnal pattern.
-Our investigation of the top 100k websites shows that, of the 34,932 sites that are reachable via IPv6, nearly three-fourths of these sites depend on resources only accessible by IPv4, leaving only 10,308 (12.5\%) websites fully functional over IPv6.
+We study the traffic of five residences, finding large variation in IPv6 traffic by residence and by day, driven by human activity and showing a clear diurnal pattern.
+Our investigation of the top 100k websites shows that, of the 34,661 sites that are reachable via IPv6, nearly three-fourths of these sites depend on resources only accessible by IPv4, leaving only 10,308 (12.6\%) websites fully functional over IPv6.
 Our analysis of cloud platforms finds substantial differences in tenant IPv6 adoption, closely tied to how easily IPv6 can be enabled on each provider.
 We conclude with recommendations for cloud providers to increase IPv6 adoption by improving defaults and minimizing configuration burden.

 \textbf{Ethical Considerations and Data Availability:} Our user studies in this paper were IRB-reviewed (USC IRB \#UP-24-00738) and done with user consent; we expand on ethical considerations in \autoref{sec:appendix/ethics}.
-Our client data is not available because of anonymization requirements, but we expect to release our server-side measurements with paper publication.
+Our client-side data is not available because of anonymization requirements.
+Our server-side and cloud data are available online at \url{https://ant.isi.edu/datasets/ipv6}.